-Welcome to the Year 2 Lead Farmer Reporting Workbook.
+Welcome to the Lead Farmer Reporting Workbook for Years 3 and 4.
 This booklet is intended for use by Trees for the Future (TREES) Lead Farmers to standardize field procedures in reporting.
-The Year 2 version is similar to Year 1, with only some additions to the Lead Farmer Evaluation responsibilities.
+This version is similar to Years 1 and 2.
+However, as farmers' Forest Gardens advance from the establishment phase toward maturity, farmers should display a higher level of use and expertise of all components in their Forest Gardens.
 The procedures for filling in the information remains the same.